Chilean Escapade: Santiago’s Buzz & Valparaiso’s Coast

 In Valparaiso, the highlight that no one in Valparaiso would let us miss was the rubber ducky in the port.
 Street vendors sold everything from rubber duckies, duck balloons and any other duck related items.
 Locals and expats would offer it as a Valparaiso tour stop and it even showed up in the national Chilean television.
 Yes, this was quirky but it’s nice to see how a city can make something a thing.

-Additionally, we checked out an art exhibit on a rainy day to discover that the artist was visiting the exhibit and discussing his pieces.
+Additionally, we checked out one of the Ascensor El Peral, which is one of 16 finiculor elevators that brings you to the top of the various neighborhoods in the cit.
+At the top, we headed to an art exhibit to discover that the artist was visiting the exhibit and discussing his pieces.
 It certainly added to Federico Assler’s, “Taller Roca Negra” exhibit.

-But if I could give any advice about Valparaiso is to just walk.
+But if I could give any advice about Valparaiso is to just walk or join a street art tour.
 The street art is amazing and you will find it everywhere.
-Grab a map and start seeing the places highlighted on the map.
+If you are on a budget, grab a map and start seeing the places highlighted on the map.
 But don’t try to venture off those spots, especially at night.
-It’s nooks and crannies can turn grim at night.
+The cities nooks and crannies can turn grim at night.
 My mates and I personally learned this in the day when I was questioned and scolded by a mom who told me we were walking in a bad neighborhood and to return to the main touristy area.

-Visit Valparaiso, it’s worth the trip.
+But let this not steer you from visiting.
+Valparaiso, is worth the visit.
 It’s only an hour 1/2 away via bus from Santiago so you are doing yourself a disservice to your Chilean Escapade if you don’t go.

 I knew that I couldn’t visit Chile and maxamize my Chilean Escapade, without making my way to Easter Island, which is the easiest way to get to the remote island.